Skip to main content

 Open Access Policy

-TU Clausthal supports the goal of making the world’s knowledge available in digital form, to be accessed and reused without financial, technical, or legal constraints.
+TU Clausthal supports the goal of making global knowledge accessible and reusable in digital form without financial, technical or legal barriers.